uwsampa/sampa-public/wax2015/program.md

 **10:00--11:00am:** Position paper talks, session 1: *Domains*

-Talks are 10 minutes, and each has 3 minutes for short clarification questions immediately afterward.
+Talks are 10 minutes each, and each talk will have 3 minutes for short clarification questions immediately afterward.
 The last 20 minutes are for discussion of all of the papers in the session: we'll spend 10 minutes in small-group discussion; the last 10 minutes are for discussion among the whole group and asking questions of the speakers.

   * [Statistical Information Processing: Extending the Limits of Approximate Computing](papers/malik.pdf)